rhevorn/shape/docs/ARCHITECTURE.md

 ## 1. Design goals

-Shape optimizes for contracts that are readable at the call site:
+Shape optimizes for Schemas that are readable at the call site:

 ```go
 var userSchema = shape.New[User](